thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Null

-Null indicates the absence of value, but unlike undefined, it does not get set by default when to unassigned variables.
+Null represents an explicitly set empty value.
+Unlike undefined, it does not get set by default to unassigned variables, for instance.
 If you want something to be null, you must make it so:

 ```
 var x = null;